INTRODUCTION

 HOW DAIRY AFFECTS DIGESTION

 Dairy products can be challenging for those with lactose intolerance, as they force the digestive system to work harder.
 Undigested lactose ferments in the gut, producing gas and causing uncomfortable bloating and cramps.
-Additionally, the fats and proteins in dairy, especially in full‐fat varieties, can slow down digestion further.
+Additionally, the fats and proteins in dairy, especially in full‐fat varieties, can slow down your digestion further.
 By cutting dairy from the diet, the digestive system is relieved, allowing it to process other foods more efficiently and enhancing nutrient absorption.

 COMMON SYMPTOMS OF LACTOSE INTOLERANCE